French and Benelux stocks-Factors to watch on June 22

 BOUYGUES /NUMERICABLE-SFR

-Patrick Drahi, the owner of France's number two telecoms player Numericable-SFR, has offered to buy smaller rival Bouygues Telecom for about 10 billion euros ($11.4 billion) in cash, two people familiar with the matter said on Sunday.
+Patrick Drahi, the owner of France's number two telecoms player Numericable-SFR, has offered to buy smaller rival Bouygues Telecom for about 10 billion euros ($11.4 billion) in cash, two people familiar with the matter said.

 VIVENDI